omar-ebrahim/SoundexProcessor/README.md

 Feel free to add this to your own projects, either private or commercial.

+__N.B:__ The compiled DLL is version 1.0, which has the methods and objects as shown below.
+Version 1.2 no longer uses a Tuple and uses a Person object to aid readability and use

 ## How to use

 ### Method calls